gimlet-io/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

 kubectl logs -n flux-system -f deploy/kustomize-controller
 ```

-To get started using the ingress, and the observability stack, refer to the component descriptions in `stack configure`.
+To get started using the ingress, and the observability stack, refer to the component descriptions in `gimlet stack configure`.

 ## Next steps